Marco-Data26/Sales-Analysis-Dashboard/README.md

 ## Root Causes

-- Only 9 states were active in 2020, compared to 46 states in 2021.
+- Geographic Coverage: Only 9 states were active in 2020, compared to 46 states in 2021.
-- A key factor was the low emphasis on the online sales channel, which only contributed 18% of revenue ($4.5M), while in 2021, it surged to 42% ($40.4M).
+- Sales Channel: Low emphasis on the online channel in 2020, contributing just 18% of revenue ($4.5M), Compared to 42% ($40.4M) in 2021.
-- Marketing campaigns were not expanded to new regions in 2020.
+- Marketing : Limited marketing campaigns to new regions in 2020.
-- External economic challenges in 2020, such as market instability and reduced consumer demand, also played a significant role in the revenue decline.
+- Economic Factors: External challenges, such as market instability and reduced consumer demand in 2020, significantly impacted revenue.

 ## Recommendations